SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/redshift-ulm.md

 **Top Cluster Identifiers**.
 Shows a list of the top cluster identifiers along with the number of events in the last 24 hours.

-**Events Trend by Event Nam**e.
+**Events Trend by Event Name**.
 Shows trends in events by the event name on a column chart with a count for each event name for the last 24 hours.

 **Events by AccountId**.
 Shows a count of events by account id on a bar chart, broken up into the type of events for the last 24 hours.